HastroSingh/Amdocs-Project-Electricity-Billing-System/README.md

 - Bill calculation: Calculate electricity bills based on units consumed.
 - Error handling: Handle invalid inputs and display appropriate messages.
 - User-friendly interface: The program has a menu-driven interface for ease of use.

+- ## Tamper-Protection
+- The Electricity Billing System includes tamper protection mechanisms to ensure the security and privacy of stored user data.
+Data is stored privately and protected against unauthorized access or modifications